JasonSteving99/click-clack/README.md

 ### UI Generation via [Marimo](https://marimo.io)
 [Marimo](https://marimo.io) fundamentally underpins this package by providing an extremely simple framework for generating interactive UIs in pure python.

+### MCP Server Generation via [FastMCP](https://github.com/jlowin/fastmcp/tree/main)
+MCP Server generation is entirely based on [FastMCP](https://github.com/jlowin/fastmcp/tree/main), which does almost all of the heavy lifting.
+Click Clack just performs auto-discovery and does a bit of clever wrapping of your Click commands to be able to pass them off to FastMCP as tools.

 ## Command Parameter Discovery